-Recently, after upgrading to WordPress 5.3, many websites have encountered issues, such as
+Recently, after upgrading to WordPress 5.3, many people's websites have encountered issues, such as

 image file size cannot exceed 2560 pixels, etc.This article by Naiba introduces

-how to solve the issue of WordPress 5.3 upload image post-processing failure by reducing to 2500 pixels and re-uploading.
+how to solve the problem of WordPress 5.3 image upload post-processing failure by reducing images to 2500 pixels and re-uploading.

 Error Message

-If you encounter the following two prompts after upgrading to WordPress 5.3, the method in this article can help you resolve them.
+If you upgraded to WordPress 5.3 and see the following two prompts, then the method in this article can help you solve it.
 The Chinese prompt is:

 Image post-processing failed.
 If this is a photo or a large image, please reduce it to 2500 pixels and re-upload.The English prompt is:

 Post-processing of the image failed.
-If this is a photo or a large image, please scale it down to 2500 pixels and upload it again.as the free Let’s Encrypt SSL certificate nears expiration.
+If this is a photo or a large image, please scale it down to 2500 pixels and upload it again.Solution

 Method 1: Clear Website CacheIf you have installed caching plugins, such as